lukeirvine/trading-card-automator/readme.md

 # Mivoden Trading Card Automator
+This Python script takes a csv file and profile photos and creates stylized trading cards.
+It was created for [Camp Mivoden](https://www.mivoden.com/) to create staff trading cards for summer 2023.

 ## Instructions
 1. Create a csv file with the following values in the following order: